Packages and Binaries:

 Expect script that reproduces your interactions.
 For straightline

-scripts, autoexpect saves substantial time over writing scripts by
+scripts, autoexpect saves substantial time over writing scripts by hand.

-to write them from scratch.
-And if you are a beginner, you may be able
+write them from scratch.
+And if you are a beginner, you may be able to

 The simplest way to use autoexpect is to call it from the command line